 Her/His second name.
 Through that, all of the universe glories.
 It shows

-that, although corrupted and emasculated by us humans, love survives.
+that in spite of being corrupted and emasculated by humans love survives.

 156. If left up to us, we would very likely come up with another scenario,

 one in which evil gets destroyed or overpowered.
 We would retaliate

 against its violence and corruption.
 But on whose level do we operate then?

 Love is 'it'.
 The denial of it in our pseudo-creation shows where non-love

 leads to.
 Yet, unlike love, evil is in the process of exhausting itself.

 157. Many cultures and individuals have developed caricatures of love by